reakkiio/test35810/webscout/Local/README.md

 ## 🔌 API Usage

-Inferno provides an OpenAI-compatible API.
-You can use it with any client that supports the OpenAI API.
+Inferno provides both OpenAI-compatible and Ollama-compatible APIs.
+You can use it with any client that supports either API.

 ### Python Example